reflectoring/reflectoring.github.io/_posts/2021-04-30-exploring-a-spring-boot-app-with-actuator-and-jq.md

 ### Using the `metrics` Endpoint

-This endpoint list all the metrics generated by the application:
+This endpoint lists all the metrics generated by the application:

 ```shell
 $ curl http://localhost:8080/actuator/metrics | jq